 Welcome to all our students across the UK and internationally.
 Please note that all lessons are timetabled in GMT.

-We provide live, online lessons for the most challenged students to help them overcome their obstacles to education.
+We tailor live, online lessons for the most challenged students to help them overcome their obstacles to education.
 The work we do embraces both academic and life skills.
 Their barriers might be mental or physical illness, behavioural issues, or some other challenge that makes them unsuited to, or unsuccessful in, full-time mainstream schooling.
-Our understanding of each student’s individual situation allows us to teach at a level and pace that works best for them.
-This personalised approach significantly impacts outcomes for the whole child.
+Understanding each student’s situation allows us to teach at a level and pace that works best for them – and the impact on outcomes for the whole child is astonishing.